Universal Health Care Support System

 A Universal Life Force

 Natural medicine is the best kind of health care.
 The breath is a life force; a super human power that we are just beginning to understand its potential.
 Humans have evolved to become shallow breathers who use only a small fraction of total lung capacity.
 In our current world, a compromised respiratory system may prove lethal.
-Now we are wearing masks for health reasons, but no one mentioned the detrimental effects of wearing a mask for long periods of time until several months after the government told people to wear a mask.
-Some people took it to the extreme, wearing a mask while driving in a vehicle without anyone else in the vehicle with them.
-Even prior to COVID-19, most humans were shallow breathers who have progressively been exposed to more mental and physical stress than ever before.
-There are many reasons for this, but we now know that deep breathing is associated with numerous mental and physical health benefits, including a reduction of perceived overall stress.
+Even prior to COVID-19, many humans were shallow breathers, and are now regularly exposed to more mental and physical stress than ever before.
+There are many reasons for this, but we know that practicing deep breathing can help us reduce overall perceived stress in addition to numerous mental, emotional, social and physical health benefits.
 In his book, Just Breathe: Mastering Breathwork, Dan Brulé defines breathwork as "the use of breath awareness and conscious breathing for healing and growth, personal awakening, and transformation in spirit, mind and body".
 (2017).
 In as little as 5-minutes of deep breathing, you will feel amazing benefits.
 Lengthen your inhale, and lengthen your exhale.
 Do this often throughout the day.
 Breathwork is a form of truthful health care.

-We teach a variety of breathing techniques to help you improve concentration, manage stress and enhance your life in the simplest way possible.
-Breathing techniques include, but are not limited to, box breathing for focus, hard-style breathing for kettlebell training, active recovery breathing to manage fatigue between exercises, and relaxation breathing to calm down the nervous system to conclude every session.
+We teach a variety of breathing techniques to help improve concentration, manage stress and enhance life in one of the simplest way possibles.
+Breathing techniques include, but are not limited to, box breathing for focus, hard-style breathing for kettlebell training, active recovery breathing to manage fatigue between exercises, and relaxation breathing to calm down the nervous system to conclude a training session.
 The breathing technique is just part of the bigger picture.....

 What is the quality of the air that you are inhaling?
 At home?
 At school?
 At work?
 At the gym?
 Your physical environment is very relevant to your overall health, which is why J4 Performance training sessions are outdoors during the Spring and Summer months.
-The air quality is too good not to embrace.
-Rain or shine, we will train.
+The air quality is too good not to take in.
 During the Fall and Winter months, we train in a clean, safe and distraction-free environment.

 Our World's Most Valuable Resource

 Water is the purest thing in our world.
 Win first thing in the morning by drinking a glass of water.
-Do this often throughout the day.
 There are millions of cells in your body that act as sponges; they love and bathe in water.
 Every morning, you wake up in a dehydrated state, which means there is less fluid to lubricate your organs, joints and muscles that enable your body to function efficiently.
-For these reasons and many more, it is one of J4's foundations.
+For these reasons and many more that are rarely talked about in mainstream media, it is one of J4's foundations.